 Ohio Workers’ Compensation Lawyers You Can Trust

-We represent people throughout all of Ohio who have been hurt on the job and are in need of workers’ compensation assistance as a result of injuries at work.
+Since 1972, the Columbus Ohio workers’ compensation lawyers at Cox, Koltak & Gibson have made it a priority to help workers who get hurt on the job obtain the best results from their compensation claim.
+Cox, Koltak & Gibson represent people throughout all of Ohio who are in need of workers’ compensation assistance as a result of injuries at work.
 We are here to help ensure your claim is maximized and you get the compensation you deserve.
-We offer free consultations to help you navigate the complex workers’ comp legal system and to answer all of your workers’ comp related questions.
+We offer free consultations to help you navigate the complex workers’ comp legal system and to answer all of your workers’ compensation-related questions.

 Hurt at Work?
 Get Experienced Assistance With Your Work-Related Injury Claims.

 The professional attorneys at Cox, Koltak & Gibson specialize in workers’ compensation related cases and are dedicated to doing the absolute best for every client.
 Our attorneys work hard to understand your unique needs and get you the compensation you deserve.